codedwrench/xlinkhandheldassistant/Docs/README.md

 This is the first step of the wizard and contains the following items:

 - Monitor Device: Allows you to use the Monitor mode method (Only on Linux).
+- Vita Device: Allows you to use the Promiscuous (Vita) method.
 - Plugin Device: Allows you to use the Plugin method.
 - Next: Allows you to go to the next step of the wizard.